 Over 38 tournaments, the buy-ins for the video games run via Nix — whose nickname is “Jimmy Thousands” — have risen from $five to $50, with the grand prize now as much as $750.
-Nix takes a cut of the proceeds but stated he invests much of it into advertising.
+Nix takes a cut of the proceeds but states he invests much of it into advertising.

 In July 2015, he made that dream a reality, laying out hard and fast regulations covering no alcohol or smoking at video games.
 Not all vices are prohibited, though.